nsubagya/Caesar-cipher-decoder-and-encoder/README.md

 Features:

-Encode plaintext messages using the Caesar cipher algorithm Decode Caesar cipher-encrypted messages to reveal the original plaintext Simple and intuitive user interface
+-Encode plaintext messages using the Caesar cipher algorithm -Decode Caesar cipher-encrypted messages to reveal the original plaintext -Simple and intuitive user interface
-Educational resource for learning about encryption and cryptography Easy-to-understand Python code structure and implementation
+-Educational resource for learning about encryption and cryptography -Easy-to-understand Python code structure and implementation -Automated to provide the most suitable descriptions and the corresponding decryption key